-Basically, this formula is constructed in order to quantify how close the market stands to the outer bounds of a recent range.
-A value of -100% means the current close is the lowest low for the last N periods.
-A value of 0% means the current close is the highest high for the last N periods.
+Where the 'Nth High' is the highest high for the preceding 'N' periods, and the 'Nth Low' is the lowest low for the preceding N periods.
+The close used is the close for the current period.
+This formula is constructed in order to quantify how close the market stands to the outer bounds of a recent range.
+A value of -100% means that the current close is the lowest low for the last 'N' periods.
+A value of 0% means that the current close is the highest high for the last 'N' periods.
 Values in between show you proportionally where the market stands between these two possible extremes.

 Using the Williams %R Indicator in MetaTrader 4

-MetaTrader 4 comes bundled with a solid selection of indicators, including a large number of oscillators.
-Among these is the Williams %R. As you can see from the image below, it is the last-listed indicator in the Oscillators folder in MT4's Navigator.
+MetaTrader 4 comes bundled with a solid selection of trading indicators, including a large number of oscillators.
+Among these is the Williams %R. As you can see from the image below, it is the last-listed indicator in the 'Oscillators' folder within MT4's 'Navigator'.

 You can see the %R indicator labelled beneath the main price chart, and how the turquoise line oscillates between -100% and 0%.
 Dotted lines on the chart demarcate the -20% and -80% levels.
 These represent the levels that Williams considered as being overbought and oversold, respectively.

-Looking at this example, the %R does a pretty good job, for the most part, of signposting reversals.
+Looking at this example, the %R does a pretty good job for the most part, of signposting reversals.
 Those times when the indicator moves into the overbought or oversold regions tends to correspond to changes in the direction of the market.
-Note though that on the far right of the chart, we see a stretch where we are stuck in the oversold territory without yet seeing a rebound in the price.
+Note that on the far right of the chart we see a stretch where we are stuck in the oversold territory, without yet seeing a rebound in the price.

 Most sensible of all is to try and utilise another indicator in conjunction with the Williams Percent Range.
-As a general rule, it's always worth comparing what one indicator is saying with another, so as to see a bigger picture than just the one indicator in isolation.
-For example, using the Volumes Indicator can help you look at more than just price ranges as well as help you gain a better feel for what is going on in the market.
+As a general rule, it's always worth comparing what one indicator is saying with another, so as to see a bigger picture, than just the one indicator in isolation.
+For example, using the Volumes Indicator can help you to look at more than just price ranges, as well as help you to gain a better feel for what is going on in the market.

-Whatever trading strategy you choose, you are best off putting it into practice first with a Demo Trading Account.
-No trading strategy works all the time, so you really need to get a feel for the ups and downs in a risk-free environment.
 This way, you gain the confidence that will bolster your trading discipline when it comes to the real thing.
-Demo trading also allows you to tweak settings, such the period value N of the WPR indicator, in a safe environment.
+Demo trading also allows you to tweak settings, such the period value 'N' of the WPR indicator, in a safe environment.
 Trying to determine which value is optimal for your trading style without using real money is a stress-free way to experiment.